 They went okay.
 People said they liked them, but I found that they were having a hard time with the theory and they really only lit up when we talked about their problems.
 I sort of felt like they were humoring me: “Fine, if you need to talk about the power of iteration to get around to telling me what to do to fix my problem, then I’ll give you that time, but pick up the pace.”

 What I had to learn was that although my own enthusiasm for the ins and outs of improvement science was massive and neverending, it wasn’t translating.
 They didn’t care.

 My clients, the people I wanted to actually benefit from that knowledge, wanted my help in getting results and weren’t looking for an inside look at methodology.

-Okay, let’s say you’re a driver and there’s a brand new bridge that can shorten your commute by a half hour if you use it.
+Okay, let’s say you’re a driver and there’s a brand-new bridge that can shorten your commute by a half an hour if you use it.
 There’s some information you definitely want to have about that bridge before you decide to switch up your commute.

 What you don’t need to know is what materials were used, how much torque it can withstand, and how it was constructed.
 How annoying would it be if the bridge commission put out an ad trying to get people to take the new bridge and their way of convincing people to take it was to tell them, “The spacing between the crossbars is a full quarter of an inch closer than other, competing bridges”?

 Totally misses the point.
 Just tell me how much the toll is going to cost me!